 The "Hull Identification Number" is located on the starboard side of the transom.
-(See Figure 8 below) This is the most important identifying factor and must be included in all correspondence related to your vessel.
+This is the most important identifying factor and must be included in all correspondence related to your vessel.
 Also vital are the engine serial numbers, part numbers, etc., when writing about or ordering parts for your engine.